aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/postscript-transparency/add-transparent-image/_index.md

 You can acquire a temporary license from [this link](https://purchase.aspose.com/temporary-license/).
 ### Are there any forums for Aspose.Page for Java support?
 Yes, visit the [Aspose.Page for Java forum](https://forum.aspose.com/c/page/39) for community support and discussions.
-### Where can I find the official documentation for Aspose.Page for Java?
+### Where can I find the documentation for Aspose.Page for Java?
 Refer to the comprehensive [documentation](https://reference.aspose.com/page/java/) for detailed information on Aspose.Page for Java.
 ## SEO-Optimized Description
 Explore the seamless integration of transparent images in Java PostScript documents with Aspose.Page for Java.
 Elevate your document visualizations effortlessly.